qdu-bioinfo/Coordinated-Meta-Storms/README.md

 #### CUDA Download and Install

-a.Before installation, please check the current NVIDIA driver version (using the `nvidia-smi` command to see the maximum CUDA Toolkit version supported by the driver) and the Linux server version to ensure they support the required CUDA Toolkit version.
+a.
+Before installation, please check the current NVIDIA driver version (using the `nvidia-smi` command to see the maximum CUDA Toolkit version supported by the driver) and the Linux server version to ensure they support the required CUDA Toolkit version.

-b.Visit the CUDA official website (<https://developer.nvidia.com/cuda-toolkit-archive>) to download the CUDA Toolkit version that matches your environment.
+b.
+Visit the CUDA official website (<https://developer.nvidia.com/cuda-toolkit-archive>) to download the CUDA Toolkit version that matches your system environment.

-E.g.The following uses **CUDA Version 12.2** and **Ubuntu 22.04.3** as an example (**Please choose the appropriate download link based on your target system**):
+E.g.The following uses **CUDA Version 12.2** and **Ubuntu 22.04.3** as an example (** **Please choose the appropriate download link based on your system** **)

 ```shell
 wget https://developer.download.nvidia.com/compute/cuda/12.2.0/local_installers/cuda_12.2.0_535.54.03_linux.run
 sudo sh cuda_12.2.0_535.54.03_linux.run
 ```

-**Note:**If multiple CUDA versions are installed on the system, you can switch between them using the following commands (taking CUDA Toolkit 12.0 as an example):
+**Note:**If multiple CUDA versions are installed on the system, you can switch between them using the following commands ( taking CUDA Toolkit 12.0 as an example ):

 ```
 sudo rm -rf cuda